mirisuzanne/mia/content/code/css/hwb-clamping.md

 This is how the old Chrome color picker used to show HWB color:

+{{- content.figure(
+  data=[{
+    'img': '2022/hwb-picker.png',
-{{ '2022/hwb-picker.png' | img('color picker with an outer wheel for selecting hue, and an inner triangle for selecting relative amounts of white and black') | safe }}
+    'alt': 'color picker with an outer wheel for selecting hue, and an inner triangle for selecting relative amounts of white and black'
+  }]
+) -}}

 The side of the triangle
 across from our saturated-hue corner